 By 1939, two buildings of the WSE were built – the Pawilon Zakładów Doświadczalnych (Experimental Factory Pavilion) and the library.
 The main building was constructed in the 1950s, but it followed the design by Koszczyc-Witkiewicz from the 1920s.
 Despite the introduction of the communist regime, the socialist realists liked the pre-war forms of national architecture.

 The buildings of the WSE were erected with the help of the then-modern frame construction in a very successful mixture of modernism, expressionism and national historicism.
 Echoes of both folk art and modernism can be seen in the shapes and details of the WSE buildings.

 AGH University of Science and Technology, Kraków

 The permission to create a higher school of mining in Kraków was granted by the Emperor Franz Joseph I in 1913, but the institution only came into being five years later.
-In 1923, the construction of the AGH campus began – they were the biggest construction works in interwar Kraków.
-The main building, designed by Sławomir Odrzywolski, in cooperation with Adam Bellenstedt and Wacław Krzyżanowski, was given the most expressive shape.
+In 1923, the construction of the AGH campus began – the biggest construction project in Interwar Kraków.
+The main building, designed by Sławomir Odrzywolski in cooperation with Adam Bellenstedt and Wacław Krzyżanowski, was given the most expressive shape.

 Polish Scientists Developing Nanotechnology to Protect Works of Art